 To put it bluntly, it would be foolish for any current student to assume their student loans will eventually be forgiven.

 The odds of student loan forgiveness for all happening are slim enough that it doesn’t make sense for most current borrowers to adjust their current repayment strategy.

-This means current borrowers really shouldn’t be borrowing extra in the hopes that it will be forgiven.
+This means current students really shouldn’t be borrowing extra in the hopes that it will be forgiven.

 There are several reasons why such a move would be a bad idea…

 Student Debt Cancellation May Never Happen